acisel-fr/gdelt/README.md

 # The GDELT project

-This repository contains notebooks around the GDELT project.
+This repository contains notebooks using data from the GDELT project.